 NETWORK

-A collection of computers that are connected.
+A collection of computers that are connected. |

 OPERATING SYSTEM

-controls the hardware and makes it possible to
+Most important software on the computer; controls the hardware and makes it possible to run other types of software |

 OUTPUT AND OUTPUT DEVICES